chanzuckerberg/single-cell-curation/docs/curation-proto-tut.md

 ### Alternative assays

 The cellxgene data portal and explorer are able to handle a wide range of single cell data types.
-Due to requirements of the the cellxgene schema and limitations of the `anndata` object structure, there are some assay specific considerations that ar outlined below
+Due to requirements of the cellxgene schema and limitations of the `anndata` object structure, there are some assay specific considerations that are outlined below

 - ATAC/mC
   - raw data: Since there is not a standard way to generate a counts matrix or gene activity matrix for single cell epigenetic data, it is suitable to put a copy of `adata.X` in place of a raw data matrix.
 You can specify this assignment in `adata.uns`